org-emotion-researcher/DeepFace-Demonstration/README.md

   ```bash
   python main.py analysis
   ```
-- This has been done for the visualised_example_analysis.mp4 to have the most fine-grained analysis possible where the emotion of every single frame of the videos in the `videos for AFEA demonstration` folder are analysed.

 #### Output of the Analysis:
-- One **CSV file** per video containing the analysis results.
+- One **CSV file** (spreadsheet data) per video, containing the analysis results.
+These are saved in the `raw data output files/CSV` folder.
+The main `raw data output files` folder path is defined in `code_scripts/config.py`.
-- One **Excel file** per video containing the same data.
+- One **Excel file** (spreadsheet data) per video, containing the same data.
+These are saved in the `raw data output files/Excel` folder.
-- A **combined CSV/Excel file** aggregating results from all analysed videos.
+- A **combined CSV/Excel file** that aggregates results from all analysed videos, also saved in the respective subfolders within `raw data output files`.

 ### Run the Visualisation